improve-ai/python-ranker/README.md

 upsell_purchased = True  # flag indicating if decision was correct

 if upsell_purchased:
-    upsell_decision.add_reward(upsell['price'])
+    # assign reward
+    upsell_model.add_reward(upsell['price'], decision_id=upsell_decision_id)
 ```

-While it is reasonable to hypothesize that the red scabbord might be the best upsell offer to pair with the red sword, it is still a guess.
+While it is reasonable to hypothesize that the red scabbard might be the best upsell offer to pair with the red sword, it is still a guess.
 Any time a guess is made on the value of a variable, instead use Improve AI to decide.

 *Replace guesses with AI decisions.*